Degrees of freedom

 In many scientific fields, the degrees of freedom of a system is the number of parameters of the system that may vary independently.
 For example, a point in the plane has two degrees of freedom for translation: its two coordinates; a non-infinitesimal object on the plane might have additional degrees of freedoms related to its orientation.
+Another example is the hand having 27 independent degrees of freedom.

 In mathematics, this notion is formalized as the dimension of a manifold or an algebraic variety.
 When degrees of freedom is used instead of dimension, this usually means that the manifold or variety that models the system is only implicitly defined.